KickingTheTV/ciapp-alpha-docs/docs/tests/java.md

 ---
 layout: page
-title:  Java Test Instrumentation
+title:  Java
 categories: java test
 permalink: /tests/java
+parent: Test Instrumentation
 ---

 # Installation

-## Maven
+# Using Maven

-Add a new Maven profile in your root `pom.xml` configuring the Datadog Java agent dependency and the `javaagent` arg property, replacing `0.68.0` with the latest version of the agent:
+Add a new Maven profile in your root `pom.xml` configuring the Datadog Java tracer dependency and the `javaagent` arg property, replacing `0.68.0` with the latest version of the tracer:

 {% highlight xml %}
 <profile>